-Disseminate information on reducing risks to human and animal health associated with fertilizer handling and use.
+Disseminate information on reducing risks to human and animal health and the environment associated with fertilizer handling and use.

 The fertilizer industry should:

-Develop strategies formore holistic integrated fertilizer solutions aiming at a more balanced crop nutrition, taking crop requirements and local soil conditions into account, and through improved fertilizer compositions and use of different fertilizer delivery mechanisms.
+Develop strategies for truly holistic integrated fertilizer solutions aiming at a more balanced crop nutrition, taking crop requirements and local soil conditions into account, and through improved fertilizer compositions and use of different fertilizer delivery mechanisms.

-Develop, promote and distribute information on fertilizer best management practices to fertilizer retailers, salespeople, farmers and end-users that are based on the principles of nutrient stewardship and that maximize the efficient use of plant nutrients while minimizingoff-site environmental effects.
+Develop, promote and distribute information on fertilizer best management practices to fertilizer retailers, salespeople, farmers and end-users that are based on the principles of nutrient stewardship and that maximize the sustainable use of plant nutrients while minimizing on- and off-site environmental effects.

-Generate knowledge and provide information to fertilizer users on the health and safety aspects of handling and using fertilizers, and how to protect humans, and animals, from possible adverse effects including impacts of low-level chronic exposure.
+Generate knowledge and provide information to fertilizer users on the health and safety aspects of handling and using fertilizers, and how to protect humans, animals and the environment from possible adverse effects including impacts of low-level chronic exposure.

 Provide users and environmental authorities with information on appropriate remediation measures in case of fertilizer spills.